vhanla/github-windows-classic/CONTRIBUTE.md

 ## Finally

 You can modify the SCSS files, update `main.scss` file and **Watch Sass** will recompile it.
 Live Reload (the add-on) will detect the changes and reload it on the GitHub's page.
+And if you wish, make a PR.